What are the treatment options for patients with kidney failure?

 Also, remember that on and off haemodialysis therapies performed in a foreign country can be much more expensive than in your country.

 However, one of the main concerns from patients and care providers is the chance of getting infected with blood viruses or other infections (forget about COVID19 for a moment); I am talking about viruses like hepatitis B or C or HIV.

 True, this can happen, nothing is ever risk-free, but it is just a matter of finding a reputable centre in which you can put your trust and feeling comfortable and safe, especially for common travellers.
 Some patients who travel a lot do this and rarely encounter problems.

 Before concluding, I want to give you a couple more pieces of advice.
-Many patients when travelling put themselves into holiday mode and mood, and eat more food and drink more fluids that normal, as they try to enjoy their holiday.
+Many patients when travelling put themselves into holiday mode and mood, and eat more food and drink more fluids than normal, as they try to enjoy their holiday.

 However, they can run into problems like high potassium or fluid overload.
-Some patients have required emergency dialysis overseas or coming back because of that -cutting their stay short (and also putting their life at risk).
+Some patients have required emergency dialysis overseas or coming back because of that -cutting their stay short (and also putting their lives at risk).